gender selection in islam in 2023

 Gender Selection in Islam Shia

 The leaders of the Shia religion have considered all ART methods and treatments (apart from sperm donation) permissible for Muslim couples.
-In this regard, we can refer to the fatwas (Sharia laws) of Shia elders such as Ayatollah Sistani and Ayatollah Khamenei that agree with gender selection for the purpose of family balancing.
+In this regard, we can refer to the fatwas (Sharia laws) of Shia elders, such as Ayatollah Sistani and Ayatollah Khamenei, who agree with gender selection for purpose of family balancing.

 Citing authentic hadiths written by Shias and Sunnis, Shia scholars permit gender choice.
-These hadiths, which have been confirmed by both sides, state that the soul enters the embryo’s body on the 40th day.
+These hadiths, which both sides have confirmed, state that the soul enters the embryo’s body on the 40th day.
 In some other hadiths, it has been stated that after 4 months, the spirit will be breathed into the fetus, and based on these traditions, Shia Islam has considered different numbers for different months for abortion payments from 4 months onward.

 Now, according to these data, we go to the story of IVF and the stage of embryo development, exactly where we want to determine the gender of the embryo and select small biological cells to have a look at its gender.
-Here we are on the 4th or 5th day of cell formation, which means exactly the day when there is no conflict with hadiths!
+Here we are on the 4th or 5th day of cell formation when there is no conflict with hadiths!

-On the other hand, fortunately, today, the remaining embryos are frozen, and the embryo cells are preserved in specialized capsules rather than discarded.
+On the other hand, fortunately, the remaining embryos are frozen today, and the embryo cells are preserved in specialized capsules rather than discarded.

 What is the Islamic perspective on gender selection?